phillmp/kitchenapp/README.md

 Emojis were chosen for the food tags as they are generally well-designed and clear in their meaning, and using them rather than custom icons reduced the overhead of the site and simplified the design.

 In the end, we discovered that water-soluble labels (like these: https://www.messbrands.com/product/dissolvable-food-labels-white-blank/) were a better fit because they were faster and more frictionless.
-However, I'm still thrilled at
+However, I'm still thrilled with the design and had a blast making it!

 ## How far along is it?
 I'd describe it as a "functional prototype".
 Users can scan labels to open the webapp to the appropriate record, and both saving new entries and viewing entries works perfectly.